CaptEmulation/nitrogen-website/source/guides/start/simpleLED.md

 };
 ```

 The next method is a little trickier.
-Messages that you have already processed or are no longer interesting to you, such as something that expired, can be filterd out in the "obsoletes" method.
+Messages that you have already processed or are no longer interesting to you, such as something that expired, can be filtered out in the "obsoletes" method.
 It's important to do this correctly or you will keep getting the same queue of messages over and over.

 If you return true, the upstreamMsg will be expired.
 If you return false, it will be added to the queue to get executed next.
 You always want to make sure that the base CommandManager has a crack at these first as that will manage things such as expired messages and such for you.